science-digital/sd-integration-tool-template/README.md

 6. Deploy remotely and test.

 The following sections will help you to understand how you can test locally both in and outside the container and then to deploy the container.
-It is recomended that you build and deploy the reposity "as is" in the first instance so that you start from a known good working state.
+It is recommended that you build and deploy the repository "as is" in the first instance so that you start from a known good working state.
 Once you have:
 - Built and tested locally (outside the container).
 - Built and tested locally (inside the container).
 - Deployed and tested remotely on the Sciansa/IVCAP platform. you can the progressively update the template to import your functionality (testing incrementally as you go).

-If you do run into any issues building and testing the template as-is please do report them as it either indicates an issue in the clarity of the docs or in the template its self, both of which are important that we fix for future developers.
-Every step should be straight forward without requiring you to spend time interpreting the istructions or work around any issues.
+If you do run into any issues building and testing the template "as is" please do report them as it either indicates an issue in the clarity of the docs or in the template its self, both of which are important that we fix for future developers.
+Every step should be straight forward without requiring you to spend time interpreting the instructions or work around any issues.